Finland's Fortum secures 2.35 bln euro loan to stave off energy crisis | Headlines

 Finland's Fortum secures 2.35 bln euro loan to stave off energy crisis

-Finland's Fortum said on Tuesday it had signed a bridge financing arrangement with Finnish government investment company Solidium for 2.35 billion euros ($2.34 billion) to cover soaring collateral needs in the Nordic power commodity market.
+Finland's Fortum said on Tuesday it had signed a bridge financing arrangement with Finnish government investment company Solidium for 2.35 billion euros ($2.34 billion) to cover soaring collateral needs in the Nordic power derivatives market.
+European countries are stepping up efforts to shore up power firms after Russia shut down the major Nord Stream 1 gas pipeline, worsening the continent's electricity crisis.

 - Country: